 - 340 Mulattoes

 - Charleston, Hopkins County, Kentucky: 41 African Americans, many with last name Metcalf; and 16 Mulattoes with the last names Bishop, Morris, Paravel, and one Smouthers.
 Total population 1,575.
-According to the title Kentucky Place Names, by R. N. Rennick, (p.
-56), there was a post office in Charleston from 1855-1909 and a coal loading station that was on the Illinois Central Railroad line.
+According to Kentucky Place Names, by R. N. Rennick, (p.
+56), there was a post office in Charleston from 1855-1909 and a coal-loading station on the Illinois Central Railroad line.